 Note(s): Fulfills Senior Experience Coda requirement.

-EN 399 - Professional Internship in English

-Credits: 1-4

-Professional experience at an advanced level for juniors and seniors with substantial academic and cocurricular experience in the major field.
+EN 399 - Professional Internship in English Credits: 1-4 Professional experience at an advanced level for juniors and seniors with substantial academic and cocurricular experience in the major field.
 With faculty sponsorship and department approval, students may extend their educational experience into such areas as journalism, publishing, editing, and broadcasting.
 Work will be supplemented by appropriate academic assignments and jointly supervised by a representative of the employer and a faculty member of the Department.

-Prerequisites: Two 200-level courses, one of which must be EN 205.
+Prerequisites: Completion of the Introductory Requirement.
 Note(s): Does not count as an Advanced Course in Language and Literature.
 Must be taken S/U.